Greginkansas/-openhab-openhab1wiki/TA-Cmi-Binding.md

 ## Introduction

 This binding makes use of the CAN over Ethernet feature of the CMI from Technische Alternative.
-Since I only have the new UVR16x2, it has only been tested with this controller.
+It was originally developed for an UVR16x2, then enhanced and tested with an UVR1611.
+We would be glad to hear if and how it works with other controller types.

 The binding currently supports the following functions:
 * Receive data from analog outputs defined in TAPPS2